Here’s a list of frequently asked questions…

 Ways we can help

-You could convert all or part of your mortgage to repayment, so you pay off both the interest and the capital.
-This will increase your monthly payments, so you’d need to speak to one of our qualified mortgage advisors to make sure that it’s affordable.
-You can make an appointment by calling 0330 159 7152.
-Our phone lines are open Monday to Friday 8:00am – 8:00pm.
+You could convert all or part of your mortgage to repayment over your remaining term or (depending on your circumstances) a longer term.
+This means you would pay back both capital and the interest at the same time.
+This would increase your monthly payments, so you’d need to speak to one of our qualified mortgage advisors to make sure that it’s affordable.
+You can make an appointment by calling us on 0330 159 7152.
+Phone lines are open Monday to Friday 8:00am – 8:00pm.

 Important things to consider:

-- How much you can extend the term by will depend on your age.
+- How much you can extend your term by will depend on factors such as your income, age and your chosen retirement date.

 - Spreading your payments over a longer term will result in you paying more interest.

-- As long as you make all your monthly payments, having a repayment mortgage means that your mortgage will be paid off in full at the end of the term.
+- On a repayment mortgage, as long as you make all your monthly payments, your mortgage will be paid off in full at the end of the term.

-If you have an endowment policy, shares, Individual Savings Account (ISA) or other investment plan that you were saving for a rainy day, you might want to use this to reduce or pay off your mortgage.
+If you have an endowment policy, shares, Individual Savings Account (ISA) or other investment plan that you were saving for a rainy day, you might want to consider using this to reduce or pay off your mortgage.

 Important things to consider: